webug-lab/XSSpider/.github/ISSUE_TEMPLATE/bug_report.md

 **Some Questions**
 <!-- check the boxes with "x" like [x] -->

-- [ ] I am using the latest version of XSStrike.
+- [ ] I am using the latest version of XSSpider.
 - [ ] I installed the dependecies using `pip3` instead of `pip`
 - [ ] I have read the documentation before submitting this issue.
 - [ ] I have checked the other issues to see if someone reported this before.